thegetty/quire-docs/content/documentation/getting-started.md

 <div class="box tip">

-- Learn how to take an existing Quire project in GitHub and use it as the basis for a new one in our [*Use Existing Quire Projects as a Template*](/documentation/serial-publications/) section.
+- Learn how to take an existing Quire project in GitHub and use it as the basis for a new one in our [*Use an Existing Quire Project as a Template*](/documentation/serial-publications/) section.
 This is especially useful for serial publications such as journals.

 </div>